AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/introduction.rst

 how not to), and how to determine the validity of incoming data, e.g., data from sensors that are occasionally faulty.

 We will discuss development using more than Ada alone, nowadays a quite common approach.
 Specifically, how to interface with code and data written in other languages, and how (and why) to work with assembly language.

-Embedded systems work with embedded devices, such as A/D converters, timers, and so forth.
+Embedded systems interact with the outside world via embedded devices, such as A/D converters, timers, actuators, sensors, and so forth.
 Frequently these devices are mapped into the target memory address space.
 We will cover how to define and interact with these memory-mapped devices.

 Finally, we will show how to handle interrupts in Ada, using portable constructs.